eyalroz/eyalroz.github.io/publications.md

 **(This page is under construction...**)

-Before my publications are added here properly, you can find all of them on [my page on ResearchGate](https://www.researchgate.net/profile/Eyal_Rozenberg/contributions) (they are a bit annoying with the e-mail notifications but otherwise quite useful).
+Before my publications are added here properly, you can find all of them on [my page on ResearchGate](https://www.researchgate.net/profile/Eyal_Rozenberg/contributions).

 ---